$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Introduction

-\citep{casanova2019effective,CV19} extended the moment duality and the corresponding dichotomy to situations where both selective drift and environmental selection favor always the same allele.
+The moment duality and the corresponding dichotomy was extended in \citep{casanova2019effective,CV19} to situations where both selective drift and environmental selection favor always the same allele.
 Our aim here is to depart from this restrictive setting and characterize the boundary behavior of $\Lambda$-Wright--Fisher processes for a fairly general class of selective drifts and environments with opposing effects.
-The case of extreme neutral reproductions, i.e. $\int_{[0,1]}\log(1/(1-r))r^{-2}\Lambda(\dd r)=\infty$, can be treated by adapting the Bernstein-duality approach; in particular, $\Lambda(\{0\})>0$ or $\Lambda(\{1\})>0$ can be treated in this way.
-In the present article we thus restrict our attention to moderate neutral reproductions, i.e. to a measure~$\Lambda$ satisfying $\int_{[0,1]}\log(1/(1-r))r^{-2}\Lambda(\dd r)<\infty$.
+The case of \mofe{strong } neutral reproductions, i.e. $ \int_{[0,1]}r^{-1}\Lambda(\dd r)=\infty \text{ or } \Lambda(\{1\})>0,$ \mofe{will be treated in a forthcoming paper using the Bernstein-duality approach}. \modifbis{ Prominent examples for this setting are $\Lambda(\{0\})>0$, i.e. there is a diffusive component, or $\Lambda=\mathrm{Beta}(2-\alpha,\alpha)$ for $1<\alpha<2$}.
+In the present article we restrict our attention to $\Lambda$ satisfying